 Dear the School of Engineering Students,

-Annually, NYU Polytechnic School of Engineering informs students of their rights under the Family Educational Rights and Privacy Act (FERPA) and the regulations relating to FERPA promulgated by the Department of Education.
+Annually, NYU Tandon School of Engineering informs students of their rights under the Family Educational Rights and Privacy Act (FERPA) and the regulations relating to FERPA promulgated by the Department of Education.
 Together, FERPA and the FERPA regulations provide that

 (a) each student has a right to inspect and review his or her education records within 45 days from the date the Institute receives a written request from the student;